Karen S. Neill, Ph.D., R.N., SANE-A, DF-IAFN

 - Interprofessional practice

-Dr. Karen Neill is a Professor of Nursing, Associate Dean for Academic Affairs and Director for Graduate Studies in the School of Nursing at Idaho State University.
+Dr. Karen Neill is a Professor of Nursing, Associate Dean for Academic Affairs and Director for Graduate Studies in the College of Nursing at Idaho State University.
 Dr. Neill specializes in forensic nursing and trauma informed care.
 Dr. Neill has authored multiple articles on domestic and/or sexual violence and has presented in local, regional, national and international forums on violence and effective response.
 Dr. Neill holds a Governor's appointment on the Idaho Pardons and Parole Commission, and on the Idaho Council on Domestic Violence and Victim Assistance (ICDVVA).
 She serves as Chair of the ICDVVA Committee for the of Oversight of Domestic Violence Offender Intervention Program Standards.
 Dr. Neill holds appointment as Associate Editor for the Journal of Forensic Nursing, the premier journal of the International Association of Forensic Nurses.
 She has served as a an expert witness and consultant in forensic nursing for over twenty years.
 Research and scholarship emphases include forensic nursing practice, outcome measurement, evidence based and interprofessional approaches, and leadership as these relate to program development and evaluation, collaborative service delivery, and informed response.
 Dr. Neill received her BS, Nursing, MS, Nursing, and Ph.D. in Pharmaceutical Sciences from Idaho State University.

 Featured Scholarship and Publications